 From the opposite direction, Shilton was slow off his line and there is no discernible lift off in his jump to meet the oncoming player and ball.
 In those still photos that don’t quite capture the moment perfectly, Shilton strikes the image of a man who has all the leaden-footed intent of a man stretching to open a window.
 While Maradona had momentum, Shilton had a height advantage.
 Use of hand or not, at eight inches taller, Shilton should never be second best in that duel for the ball.

 Before the ball rolls over the line, both Shilton and Fenwick have arms aloft in protest.
 Within four seconds, Maradona has exited the scene of the crime, taking a quick glance over his right shoulder to see if the referee has called play back or not.
 Beckoning over his teammates to celebrate, his tracks have been covered and the illusion of a legitimate goal is complete.
 Genius is at play.

 The British sense of fair play was of course insulted.
 The concept of the British sense of fair play is a selective commodity, however.
 For the same nation that embraces the ‘getting away with it’ ideals of The Great Train Robbery and The Italian Job to be so aghast at the actions of Maradona doesn’t sit right.

 One person’s cheat is another person’s opportunist.
-Sir Bobby Robson, Peter Shilton, Terry Butcher and Chris Waddle lamented long and loudly about the injustice of the event.
+Sir Bobby Robson, Shilton, Butcher and Chris Waddle lamented long and loudly about the injustice of the event.
 They are complaints that are still aired to this day.
 Shilton has spoken of the lack of an official apology, but how can Maradona apologise for something he has no remorse for?
 From his perspective, he cunningly outwitted his opponents, thundering Anglo-Saxon opponents.
 He defeated brawn with brain.

 Many newspaper reports in the days directly after the game make little of the manner of the first goal.
-While the tabloids made greater purchase of it, the broadsheets were more considered.
-They instead focussed on England’s limitations in comparison to Argentina and the physical nature of their approach to Maradona.
+While the tabloids made a greater purchase of it, the broadsheets were more considered.
+They instead focused on England’s limitations in comparison to Argentina and the physical nature of their approach to Maradona.